EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effect*

-* Transient Life: You are a temporary variable in a short-lived calculation
+* Transient Life: You are a temporary variable in a short-lived calculation.

 ---

 Before I could process what was written on the screen, my caution overwhelmed my curiosity.
 The crocodile was no more than 5 meters ahead of me and I wasn't about to let it get any closer.
-With my palm already pointing at its snout, I spoke in a loud voice the name of my most damaging spell - "INCENDIO!"
+With my palm already pointing at its snout, I shouted out the name of my most damaging spell - "INCENDIO!"

 ···

 If you have ever felt stupid in life, think of what I had just done.
 I had cast a heat spell on a cold-blooded reptile monster when it was but a few meters away from me and heading in my direction for a light snack.
 The effect was immediate.
 It first spent a couple of seconds as if enjoying the heat spread through its thick body and then it raced towards us instantly.

 I had never in my life ran faster than when I did after being chased by the crocodile monster.
 I gave no thought to Taro, nor to Divin.
-In my Usain Bolt moment, I hazily noticed that the girls were already gone.
+In my Usain B. moment, I hazily noticed that the girls were already gone.
 I reached the entrance within what felt like hours and seconds at the same time.
 The other guys were at my heels, apparently.
 The girls stood just beyond, panting on the bridge.
 Looking back, the crocodile had given up chase after barely a few meters, now languishing back in its nest; perhaps deciding to conserve its heat.

 I felt ludicrous about my actions.
 I was also utterly drained from my sprint.
 I felt like the stupidest bum if there ever was one.
 But for some reason, I started laughing.
 Yes, I felt incredibly dumb.
 Yes, my life was in danger, if only for a couple of seconds.
 Yet I couldn't help it at all.
 I sniggered loudly, then burst into full-blown laughter.
 Soon, I was joined by Carol, Taro, and Arya as well.
 While I did not see them in my mirth, I bet Julie and Divin had grins on their faces as well.

 "Well, that was stupid," I said after our giggle-fit died down.
 "Yeah, but at least now we have a fighting chance," Divin said.
-"I agree," I said thinking about how petrificus would affect these things.
+"I agree," I said thinking about how Petrificus would affect these things.
 "So what exactly happened?"
 Julie asked, with Arya and Carol perking their ears.
 Taro took the responsibility to regale them with our hilarious and deadly adventure.
 Slightly exaggerating it in the process, of course.

 ···

 'Transient Life, eh?'
 I thought about the special effect on the creature.
 'I guess these things are explicitly created for the purpose of this tutorial.
 I wonder what will happen to the place after we leave?'
 I asked Betty the same.
-"Yes, the level and monsters in it are garbage collected after you pass on to the next level," she replied, "Level 0 and 1, along with slimes and imps inhabiting them, now no longer exist."
+"Yes, the level and monsters in it are garbage collected after you pass on to the next level," she replied, "Level 0 and 1, along with creatures inhabiting them, now no longer exist."

 For some reason, I felt sad about it.
 But then again, that is how these things work.
 'Temporary variables for sure,' I thought as I brooded over the matter for a while.